 Thus, to make progress successfully, the body needs these planned rest periods to reinforce the new training adaptations.
-In training science, this is called Modulated Training and is one of the key parts of my C2TS Performance Coaching process.
-My athletes typically never go longer than 3-4 weeks when increasing their base training loads before we implement a longer period of recovery to solidify those training adaptations and create the necessary supercompensation effects.
-When we do periods of overreaching, these would occur more frequently every 1-2 weeks.
+In training science, this is called Modulated Training and is one of the key parts of my Performance Coaching process.
+My athletes typically never go longer than a few weeks when increasing their base training loads before we implement a longer period of recovery to solidify those training adaptations and create the necessary supercompensation effects.
+When we do periods of overreaching, these would occur more frequently.

 When there is not adequate rest, the body suffers chronically high levels of cortisol, identifiable from a blood test that checks for it.
 As seen famously in CrossFit4, when HIIT training is executed in high-volume in conjunction with already intense strength training, athletes quickly get struck down with rhabdomyolysis.
 This is a very serious health problem involving dangerous levels of rapid catabolic breakdown of muscle tissue into the bloodstream.
 Many endurance athletes have also been diagnosed with rhabdomyolysis, especially ultrarunners who just completely overdo it from training and racing too often.5